-PPC has successfully secured small donations to support the first few rounds of the Oasis Program, and generally can offer a sub-grant of $2,000/Pilot.
-PPC will also work with the local group to identify and apply for local grants and support other fund raising efforts.
+While the cost of each Oasis Jumpstart will vary based on each community’s needs, the gross cost to carry out the Jumpstart with 36 participants is between $9,000 and $18,000, depending on the amount of supplemental services and other key factors.
+If needed, PPC will work with the local group to help identify and apply for local grants and support other fund raising efforts.
 In addition, PPC offers the program forms, guidance, and nutrition education materials (also available in Spanish).

 Yes – many of the Oasis Program forms and educational materials are available in Spanish.
 In addition, the information-rich website of the T. Colin Campbell Center for Nutrition Studies is available in Spanish (as of July 2017).
 It will be important for the local group to have both English and Spanish speaking capabilities, but the program participants do not need to have that ability.

 The local nonprofit may choose any source of WFPB meals to offer participants and will purchase the food.
-If the local group chooses to use the WFPB frozen meals or the Kitchen Starter meals offered through PlantPure, Inc., PPC should be able to secure reduced pricing for the Pilot.
+If the local group chooses to use the WFPB meal starters offered through PlantPure, Inc., PPC should be able to secure reduced pricing for the Pilot.
 The cost of the food to the Program participants will depend on i) the need of participants; and ii) funding sources secured to reduce the overall cost of the Pilot.
-It is worth noting that some Pilots have chosen to purchase and cook the food locally, building in cooking/kitchen responsibilities for each participant.
+It is worth noting that some Pilots have chosen to purchase and cook the meals locally, building in cooking/kitchen responsibilities for each participant.
 In addition, some Pilots who received subgrants chose to use a portion to reduce the price of the food for participants.

-The total cost to carry out a Pilot is in the $5,000 – $30,000 range, depending on the number of participants, whether participants will be required to help pay for some of the costs, the availability of pro bono or reduced price biomarker testing, the costs of the space to hold meetings, the supplemental services offered, and other factors.
+The total cost to carry out a Pilot may be in the $9,000 – $18,000 range, depending on the number of participants (usually approx. 30-40), whether participants will be required to help pay for some of the costs, the availability of pro bono or reduced price biomarker testing, the costs of the space to hold meetings, the supplemental services offered, and other factors.

-PPC will enter into an MOU and Subgrant Agreement with the local group that will outline roles and responsibilities.
+PPC will enter into a memorandum of understanding (MOU) with the local group that will outline roles and responsibilities.
 In addition, there is a package of Participants Forms, Oasis Program Guidance documents, and Nutrition Education Materials.